Allie McGuire

 Alfred C. "Allie" McGuire (born July 10, 1951) is an American former basketball player in the National Basketball Association (NBA).
 He was drafted in the third round of the 1973 NBA draft by the New York Knicks and played with the team that year.

 McGuire is the son of Al McGuire and nephew of Dick McGuire.
 He appeared on the cover of Sports Illustrated in February 1972.
 McGuire played at the collegiate level with the then-Marquette Warriors.

+McGuire played for the Allentown Jets of the Eastern Basketball Association (EBA) during the 1973–74 season.